 Combining Statements of Changes in Fiduciary Net Position which reflect the results of all transactions that occurred during the fiscal year and present the additions to and deductions from the net position.
-Effectively, these statements present the changes in plan net position during the fiscal year.
+Effectively, these statements present the changes in plan net position during the fiscal year (Additions - Deductions = Net Change in Net Position).
 If change in net position increased, additions were more than deductions.
 If change in net position decreased, additions were less than deductions.